earthly/website/blog/_posts/2022-09-14-aws-networks.md

 </div>

-Once the instance is up, you can go to a summary page of the instance and see that it was assigned a private ip address that falls within the range we set up for our subnet.
+Once the instance is up, you can go to a summary page of the instance and see that it was assigned a private IP address that falls within the range we set up for our subnet.

 <div class="wide">